25 Website Must-Haves

 Here's how you can begin to create buyer personas and utilize persona targeting effectively:

 - Segment by Demographics: Start developing personas by researching your existing customer base to identify the most common buyers of your products and services.
 You may have several different types of buyers, so give each one a detailed description, including a name, job title or role, industry or company info, and demographic info.

 - Identify Their Needs: What are the biggest problems they are trying to solve?
 What do they need most?
 What information are they typically searching for?
 What trends are influencing their business or personal success?

 - Develop Behavior-Based Profiles: What do they do online?
 Are they active on Twitter, Facebook, or other social networks?
 What kind of search terms do they use?
 What kind of information do they tend to consume online?
 Which of your products do they spend the most time researching?
 How do they use those products?

-Use your website to match your messaging to the needs of different buyer personas.
-Build your pages into categories to fit these personas, or offer content in a way that your prospects can easily find what’s relevant for them.
-To learn more about the companies or individuals that are searching for your products and services right now, request a free In-Market Buyer Report.
+Use your website to match your message to the needs of different buyer personas.
+Build your pages into categories to fit these personas, or offer content so that your prospects can easily find what’s relevant for them.
+To learn more about the companies or individuals searching for your products and services right now, request a free In-Market Buyer Report.